v4resk/red-book/windows/privesc/services/weak-files-permissions.md

 FOR /F %i in (C:\Temp\services.txt) DO @sc qc %i | findstr "BINARY_PATH_NAME" >> C:\Temp\path.txt
 ```

-Or we can use the `servicesinfo` module of winpeas
+Or we can use the `servicesinfo` module of [WinPeas](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS)

 ```powershell
 winPEASx64.exe servicesinfo